mjvo/vms202d/content/slides/2022-08-31/_index.md

 * How do you see?

     * Point of view / identity &amp; background (race, class, gender, sexuality, religion, ...)
-    * Quality of the Look (gaze, glance, stare, voyeuristic)
+    * Quality of the Look (gaze, glance, stare, voyeuristic, looking away)
     * "Through" some medium (screen, lens, etc)
 --